The same routes as last year with the addition of the Kids races. See route profiles below.

 11:30 – KIDS races – R100-R150

-Please note: Online entries will close when the limits per event has been reached.
+Please note: Online entries will close when the limits per event has been reached or 8 December at 12:00.
 Substitutions will be allowed on the day for a R50 admin fee.
 Only online entrants will receive a goodie bag.

 Registration at Lomond Wine Estate